Baltimore Green Network

 In addition, the vision includes a plan to connect the City’s existing parks, water bodies, and natural areas with paths for walkers, joggers, and bicyclists.
 These paths will form a network that will provide residents better access to Baltimore’s park amenities, while also providing a new recreational and non-vehicular transportation network.
 The Baltimore Green Network Plan also directly supports the goals and strategies of the Baltimore Sustainability Plan.

-The Department of Planning and Office of Sustainability is a multi-disciplinary team who works with partners such as Rails to Trails, Civic Works, Biohabitats, and other local community and regional organizations.
-Following the lead of residents, these partners are using their knowledge of environmental planning, park and open space planning, pedestrian and bicycle planning, land use and real estate analysis, and social equity to create and strengthen the Baltimore’s Green Network.
+The Department of Planning and Office of Sustainability is a multi-disciplinary team that works with partners such as Rails to Trails, Civic Works, Biohabitats, and other local community and regional organizations.
+Following the lead of residents, these partners are using their knowledge of environmental planning, park, and open space planning, pedestrian and bicycle planning, land use and real estate analysis, and social equity to create and strengthen Baltimore’s Green Network.